 How do I get more information regarding the North Dakota Source Water Protection Program?

-For more information on the North Dakota Source Water Protection Program, a list of direct contacts for North Dakota Public Water Systems, or site specific information please visit the North Dakota Source Water Protection website or contact the North Dakota Department of Health, Division of Water Quality at 701.328.5210.
+For more information on the North Dakota Source Water Protection Program, a list of direct contacts for North Dakota Public Water Systems, or site specific information please visit the North Dakota Source Water Protection website or contact the North Dakota Department of Environmental Quality at 701.328.5210.

 As time goes on and technology changes, it's important to periodically take stock on how things are being done and determine if there are more efficient ways of doing those things while maintaining the existing functionality or even improving upon it.